danfekete/Recommender/README.md

 # Recommender
-Product recommendation engine for PHP
+Product recommendation engine for PHP with extendable Engine, Storage and Model system